webbcam/debugserver-js/docs/started.rst

 Windows
 -------

-.. _started-connect:

 Connecting
 ==========

-Once the :ref:`DebugServer is running<started-run>`, you can then connect to the Server's socket using any language that supports sockets.
+Once the :ref:`DebugServer is running<started:launch>`, you can then connect to the Server's socket using any language that supports sockets.
 Here we show an example in Python:

 ::